NordCoderd/infrastructure-security/README.md

 - **Dockerfile Analysis**: Detect security vulnerabilities and optimize Docker images with over 30 checks.
 - **Quick Fixes**: Resolve issues faster using built-in quick fixes.

-## How to use / install
-1. Go to Settings - Plugins - Infrastructure Security Linter in your IDE.
-2. Install it.
-3. ???
-4. Problems will be highlighted.
-Just open your Dockerfile's.

-Make sure you have installed Docker plugin from JetBrains as it in dependencies.

 ## Planned Features